urbit/old-urbit.org/setup/index.md

 <h3 id="run">Run</h3>

-Run `bin/vere -c mypier`, where `mypier` is a directory that doesn't yet exist.
+Run `bin/vere -c mypier` (or just `vere -c mypier`), where `mypier` is a directory that doesn't yet exist.
 All your state (an append-only log and a memory checkpoint) will live in this directory.
-Its name doesn't matter and is not visible internally.
+The name of your pier doesn't matter and is not visible internally.

 A _pier_ is an Urbit virtual machine that hosts one or more Urbit identities, or _ships_.
 When you run `bin/vere -c`, it automatically creates a 128-bit ship,